ever-been/everDoc/src/book/markdown/persistence.md

 #### MapStore {#user.persistence.components.mapstore}
 Where the ObjectRepository stores user data, the MapStore is used to map EverBEEN cluster memory to a persistent storage, which enables EverBEEN to preserve job state memory through cluster-wide restarts.
-The MapStore runs on all *data nodes* (see [deployment](#user.deployment.nodes.types) for more information on node types).
+The MapStore runs on all [DATA nodes](#user.concepts.nodes).